centrifuge/website/src/pages/index.md

 <Row>
 <Col span={6}>

-# DeFi is a grassroots finanical movement, powered by the community.
+# DeFi is a grassroots financial movement, powered by the community.

 The DeFi community is different from anything the financial world has seen before.
 Token holders have a voice and a vote on the direction of the protocol.
 All of our protocols are interdependent on one another, making it a financial system powered by community.